-Office 365 Business Premium is by far the most common product among SMBs while Office 365 E3 has become the standard for enterprises, which Microsoft describes a 300+ employees.
-There a 9 additional features with Office 365 E3:
+Microsoft 365 Business Standard (formerly known as Office 365 Business Premium) is by far the most common product among SMBs while Office 365 E3 has become the standard for enterprises, which Microsoft describes a 300+ employees.
+In this article, we will discuss the following 9 additional features included with Office 365 E3:

 - Maximum number of users

 - Exchange Online Inbox Size

 - Shared Computer Activation